PVDoriginal/firefly/README.md

 ## Features
 Some of the existing features are:
+  - Point lightss
+  - Round and polygonal occluders
   - Soft shadows
-  - Round and polygonal occluders
   - Occlusion z-sorting
   - Occlusion sprite masking
+  - Transparent & colored occluders
   - Light banding

 Some of the currently planned features are: